 Excel AutoSave automatically saves a copy of your workbook at regular intervals, ensuring that you will always have a backup in case of an unexpected event.
 To enable AutoSave, simply click the "File" tab and select "Options".
 In the Save category, check the box next to Save AutoRecover information every _ minutes.

 You can also choose how often you would like Excel to save your workbook by changing the number of minutes in the text box.
 In addition to enabling AutoSave, you can take several other steps to avoid unsaved Excel file not in recovery issues.

 Even though Excel will save your workbook automatically, it's always a good idea to save manually as well.
 This way, you can be sure that your latest changes are always saved.

 2. Back up your workbook.

 In addition to saving the workbook regularly, it's also a good idea to back up your workbook periodically.
-This way, you'll have an extra copy of your data in case something happens to your original file.
+This way, you'll have an extra copy of your data and easily restore Excel files with the backup file in case something happens to your original file.

 3. Avoid working files without first creating a backup.

 This way, if something does happen to the file, you will still have a copy to fall back on.

 4. Save Excel files in multiple formats